LianaMikael/Simulated-Annealing/README.md

 ![](https://github.com/LianaMikael/Simulated-Annealing/blob/master/outputs/cluster_map.png)

 For comparison, the algorithm procedure without clustering is shown at the beginning.
-The first figure shows costs for the case without clustering and the second figure shows costs with clustering:
+The first figure shows costs for the case without clustering and the second figure shows costs with clustering.
+We can see that both methods converge at about the same rate but the clustering solution converges at lower cost.

 ![](https://github.com/LianaMikael/Simulated-Annealing/blob/master/outputs/costs.png) ![](https://github.com/LianaMikael/Simulated-Annealing/blob/master/outputs/cluster_costs.png)

+## References

+- Zak Varty, Simulated Annealing Overview (2017).
+[Zak Varty](https://www.lancaster.ac.uk/~varty/RTOne.pdf)